rugk/offline-qr-code/assets/texts/en/permissions.md

 ## Installation permissions

-Currently no permissions are requested at the installation or when updating.
+Currently, no permission is requested at the installation or when updating.

 ## Feature-specific (optional) permissions